mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 .. warning:: ISO 14229-1 distinguishes two optional parameters in the positive response: *routineInfo* and *routineStatus*.
   However, ISO does not define the content, format, or conditions of use for either field for any standardised RID.
-  Because both fields are entirely vehicle-manufacturer–specific, this documentation simplifies the model by combining them into a single parameter named *routineStatus*.
+  Because both fields are entirely vehicle-manufacturer-specific, this documentation simplifies the model by combining them into a single parameter named *routineStatus*.

   This has no functional impact and avoids implying that ISO provides a fixed structure for either field.